Miradils-Blog/website/content/posts/DSA/leetcode/58/index.md

 ### Approach 2: Parse string with `sscanf`

 With `sscanf` one would ask?
-You see, `scanf` and relative functions gets string values quite different by nature: it scans the string to the value TILL WHITESPACE.
+You see, `scanf` and relative functions get string values quite different by nature: it scans the string to the value TILL WHITESPACE.
 So, we can use it to get words by whole.

 ```C
 int lengthOfLastWord(char* s)